Private (rank): Singapore

 Once recruits complete their Basic Military Training (BMT) or Basic Rescue Training (BRT), they attain the rank of private (PTE).
 Privates do not wear ranks on their rank holder.
-PTEs who performed well are promoted to the rank of Lance Corporal (LCP).
+PTEs who perform well are promoted to the rank of Lance Corporal (LCP).
 The PFC rank is rarely awarded today by the Singapore Armed Forces.
 All private enlistees can be promoted directly to lance corporal should they meet the minimum qualifying requirements, conduct appraisal and work performance.
-Recruits who did not complete BMT but completed two years of National Service will be promoted to private.
+Recruits who did not complete BMT but did complete two years of National Service will be promoted to private.

 Commonwealth

 Australia

 In the Australian Army, a soldier of private rank wears no insignia.
 Like its British Army counterpart, the Australian Army rank of private (PTE) has other titles, depending on the corps and specification of that service member.

 The following alternative ranks are available for privates in the Australian Army: